abumq/easyloggingpp/README.md

  [![top]
 Goto Top](#table-of-contents)

 #### VModule
 VModule is functionality for verbose logging (as mentioned in above table) where you can specify verbosity by modules/source file.
-Following are some examples with explanation; Any of vmodule below starts with `-vmodule=` and `_ELPP_DISABLE_VMODULES_EXTENSION` not defined
+Following are some examples with explanation; Any of vmodule below starts with `-vmodule=` and `LoggingFlag::DisableVModulesExtensions` flag not set.
+Vmodule can completely be disabled by adding flag `LoggingFlag::DisableVModules`

-Example with `AllowVerboseIfModuleNotSpecified` flag;
+Example with `LoggingFlag::AllowVerboseIfModuleNotSpecified` flag;

 `main=3,parser*=4`:
  * A bad example but good enough for explanation;